By using our website, you agree to our use of cookies (Visit our privacy policy).

 Like conventional actors, voiceover artists have the opportunity to explore their range and perform in both dramatic and comedic contexts.

-With that being said, entertainment projects can also be very competitive, and this is a tough field for novice voice actors to break into.
+With that said, entertainment can also be very competitive — this is a tough field for novice voice actors to break into.

 Audiobooks

-In many ways, recording an audiobook is similar to other kinds of projects including narration for various forms of content such as TV, movies, and video games.
+In many ways, recording an audiobook is similar to other projects, including narration for TV, movies, and video games.

-Narrators are typically responsible for conveying a story without acting out a particular role.
+Narrators convey a story without acting out a particular role.

-Skilled narration artists know how to match the style of the script they’re reading and keep their audience interested in the content.
+Skilled narrators know how to match the style of the script they’re reading and keep their audience interested in the content.

 E-learning